joehahn/cryptocoin-tensorflow-demo/README.md

 In order to help the model predict ethereum's next-day price change, the model is training data on 4 days of lagged price and volume data.
-The notebook then builds a simple LSTM (Long Short Term Memory) neural network using Keras on top of Tensorflow;
+The notebook then builds a simple LSTM  neural network using Keras on top of Tensorflow;
 this network has 4 hidden layers that are all 16 neurons wide, and training executes in 8 minutes using a Mac laptop's CPU.
 (Migrating this effort to use the laptop's GPU to speed up the training time would be the next logical step.)